-Report Year 2013 2014 2015 2016 2017
+Report Year 2016 2017 2018 2019 2020

 Education Services

-Actual 91.30% 90.40% 88.10% 87.40% 88.30%
+Actual 87.40% 88.30% 89.30% No Data No Data

-Target 95% 95% 95% 95% 95%
+Target 95% 95% 95% 95% TBD

-At 88.3 percent, OYA's performance on this key measure in FY 2017 was below the agency's target of 95 percent.
+At 89.3 percent, OYA's performance on this key measure in FY 2018 was an improvement over FY 2017, but below the agency's target of 95 percent.
 The agency continues to emphasize appropriate educational assessments and timely educational service delivery.

 Several factors have had a positive influence on this measure: staff training, communicating with education contractors and providers about the timelines and expectations of this KPM, and continued use of the multi-disciplinary team approach.
-An additional factor affecting performance on this measure for both facility and field staff is the ready availability of background information and previous educational transcripts for youth, particularly those youth who have been away from academic programming for some time.
+Another factor affecting performance on this measure for both facility and field staff is the at-times inconsistent availability of background information and previous educational transcripts for youth, particularly those youth who have been away from academic programming for some time.
+Additionally, the data collection for this measure is from a secondary versus direct source, which results in issues around data integrity.
+The agency is working with its educational partners to identify direct data sources and enter into data-sharing agreements in order to more accurately capture agency performance on this measure.